Asphalt Man

 Asphalt Man is a 1995 South Korean television series starring Lee Byung-hun, Jung Woo-sung, Choi Jin-sil, and Lee Young-ae.
-Based on the 1991 comic of the same title by manhwa artist Huh Young-man, it aired on SBS from May 17 to July 6, 1995, on Wednesdays and Thursdays at 21:55 for 16 episodes.
+Based on the 1991 comic of the same title by manhwa artist Huh Young-man, it aired on SBS TV from May 17 to July 6, 1995, on Wednesdays and Thursdays at 21:55 for 16 episodes.

 Plot

 Kang Dong-joon (Lee Byung-hun) is a young car designer who dreams of starting his own car company in Korea.
 He tries to get assistance from his father (Park In-hwan), but the family is in financial trouble.
 His younger brother Dong-seok (Jung Woo-sung) hates their father, and leaves the country to become a car racer in the United States.
 Meanwhile, his sister Dong-hee (Lee Young-ae) also flees to the U.S. after conceiving a child with a U.S. army soldier.